zion/stir/README.md

 STiR is a lightweight framework for testing web services.
 It uses HTTParty under the covers for REST services and Savon for SOAP services.
-The framework is designed to be fairly agnostic to both the type of service being tested.
+The framework is designed to be fairly agnostic to the type of service being tested.

 ## Installing STiR
 Install the gem manually: